Badgerdox/AddressableAsset-HowTo/README.md

 # AddressableAsset-HowTo

 Welcome Unity game devs!
+This has walk through samples to teach any level programmer to use the Addressable Assets Package.
+You can look for ward to learning how to load and create, all the way to hosting them remotly with any one of the most popular cloud services.
 I hope these samples solves any problems you face.
-If you still are unclear or just want to talk game dev come and hang out on [discord](https://discord.gg/FJePj7E).
+If you still are unclear or just want to talk game dev come and hang out with me on [discord](https://discord.gg/FJePj7E).

-Detailed vids can be found here.

-Thorough written tutorials can be found here.
+Written Walkthroughs & Videos: